Carson Wentz's brutal day with Commanders shows why Eagles better off with Jalen Hurts

 So a comparison is relevant here.

 Sure, it's low-hanging fruit to say the Eagles are better off with Jalen Hurts than they are with Wentz.
-It's also low-hanging fruit to reach that conclusion after seeing Wentz's three interception disaster of a day Monday during a Commanders' training camp practice.
+It's also low-hanging fruit to reach that conclusion after seeing Wentz's three-interceptions disaster of a day Monday during a Commanders' training camp practice.

-MARQUEE MATCHUPThis wide receiver-cornerback rivalry is Eagles' most exciting since Terrell Owens

-WHO'S FASTEST?These Eagles WRs say they can beat their Olympic teammate; and four early training camp standouts

 Reporters at that practice described fans booing Wentz and pretty much lamenting the fact that the team is picking up Wentz's $28 million contract for 2022.
 That decision, in large part, forced the Commanders to part with veterans like Landon Collins, Matt Ioannidis and others because they had to fit Wentz's contract under the salary cap.